-Cost-Share Requirements: The PDM and EOC grant programs have cost-share requirements.
-Federal funding is available for up to 75 percent of the eligible activity costs.
+Cost-Share Requirements: The PDM and EOC grant programs are eligible for up to 75 percent federal cost-share.
 The remaining 25 percent of eligible activity costs must generally be derived from non-federal sources.
-The non-federal cost-share contribution is calculated based on the total cost of the proposed activity.
+The non-federal cost-share contribution is based on the total cost of the proposed activity.
 For example, if the total cost is \$100,000 and the non-federal cost-share is 25 percent, then the non-federal contribution is \$25,000.
-For PDM grants, small, impoverished communities are eligible for up to a 90 percent federal cost-share for their mitigation planning and project sub-applications in accordance with the Stafford Act (42 U.S.C. § 5133(a),(h)(2)).
+For PDM grants, small impoverished communities are eligible for up to 90 percent federal cost-share for mitigation planning and project subapplications in accordance with the Stafford Act (42 U.S.C. § 5133(a),(h)(2)).